yehias21/yehias21.github.io/content/authors/admin/_index.md

 ## About Me

-Yahia Salaheldin Shaaban is an MSc student specializing in Machine Learning at MBZUAI.
-His research interests include NLP, Reinforcement Learning, and Graph Learning.
-He is passionate about building innovative AI solutions and connecting ideas and people to advance the field of machine learning.
+I am Yahia, a first year msc student at MBZUAI.
+I have 2 years working experience.
+My experience spans from startups to corporates spanning both research and industrial.
+I like developing and implementing new ideas, and meeting/connecting with people.